mjpritchard/test-decap-help/content/docs/interactive-computing/sci-servers.md

 Each sci server has the following features:

-- CentOS7 operating system with development tools.
-[NB: Rocky9 from summer 2024]
+- Rocky 9 operating system with development tools.
-- Software packages that make up the [JASMIN Analysis Platform]({{% ref "software-overview#common-software" %}}) are all installed - providing commonly-used open-source analysis tools.
+- Software packages that make up the [JASMIN Analysis Platform]({{% ref "software-overview" %}}) are all installed - providing commonly-used open-source analysis tools.
 These packages include NCO, CDO, Python (with netCDF4, matplotlib, numpy etc.,) and R.
 - Access to proprietary tools, e.g. IDL and Intel Fortran, through the `module` system.
+- Editors: `emacs`, `vim`, `nedit`, `geany` and `nano` are installed.
+- For a more richly-featured editor or Integrated Development Environment (IDE), consider using a remote editor locally, for example {{<link href="https://code.visualstudio.com/docs/remote/ssh">}}VSCode{{</link>}} or
+{{<link "https://www.jetbrains.com/pycharm/">}}PyCharm{{</link>}}: these can be installed and customised on your own machine rather than needing central installation and management on JASMIN.
+Watch this space for further advice about how to configure and use VSCode in this way.
 - Ability to run graphical applications: use the
 [NX graphical desktop service]({{% ref "graphical-linux-desktop-access-using-nx" %}}) for best performance.

-Further information on using the software provided on JASMIN [can be found here]({{% ref "software-overview" %}}).

-See [[Note 4]](#4-privileges) above about privileges: you can only install software for yourself if it can be done with user-level privileges.
+See [[Note 4]](#5-privileges) above about privileges: you can only install software for yourself if it can be done with user-level privileges.

 ## Access to storage